Forge Adapter Matrix

 Scope model: org-wide by default, per-repo targeting available via workflow runs-on labels.

-Cache: Attic binary cache for Nix store paths, Bazel remote cache for Bazel build artifacts.
-Both are production-grade on honey.
+Cache: Attic binary cache for Nix store paths, Bazel remote cache for Bazel build artifacts, and runner-injected environment variables for the cache-first job contract.

 Status: production.
-This is the only forge adapter with a live fleet on honey.
+This is the only forge adapter with queue-driven scale-to-zero as a primary product path on honey.

 GitLab Adapter (Compatibility)